 Q. PLEASE DESCRIBE YOUR RECOMMENDATION.

-A. Since all relevant factors have not been considered and PacifiCorp has not shown that the relationship between rate base, expenses and revenues from the audited test year needs to be adjusted, I recommend that the Commission disallow the 2010 wage increase.
-PacifiCorp’s electric cost of service should be reduced by $373,895.
+A. Since all relevant factors have not been considered and PacifiCorp has not shown that the relationship between rate base, expenses and revenues from the audited test year needs to be adjusted, I recommend that the Commission not adjust test year expense for the 2010 wage increase.
+PacifiCorp’s proposed electric cost of service should be reduced by $373,895.
 If the Commission does not accept my wage adjustment, then the Commission should make other adjustments to reflect savings that have not been reflected in the test period, which would likely result in a larger revenue requirement reduction.

 VI.
 LEGAL EXPENSES